zDestinate/Insurgency/README.md

 Would be better if you set `mp_coop_lobbysize` in your `server.cfg` to let this plugin know how many players is going to be in your server.
 This is just optional.<br>
 (This is a reharsh version from jared ballou coop lobby overwrite)<br>

 **Note:** When you first load your server, the plugin might not work.
-You will have to change map one time to have it start working.
+You will have to change map or reload the map one time to have it start working.

 #### Plugin
 [plugins/botcount.smx](https://github.com/zWolfi/Insurgency/blob/master/plugins/botcount.smx?raw=true)